FMI logo

 3.1.
 Structure of the FMU Archive

-A2L description files and other files needed for XCP support are placed in /extra/org.fmi-standard.fmi-ls-xcp.
+The manifest file, any A2L variable description files and other files needed for XCP support are placed in /extra/org.fmi-standard.fmi-ls-xcp.
 [This allows these files to be added and modified after the FMU has been created without affecting any checksums.]
 The directory structure is analogous to the binaries directory structure, specific to the FMI version.
 The structure for an FMI 3.0 FMU is shown below.
 Details are described in the following sections.

 documentation